Self-esteem: Real self, ideal self, and dreaded self

 This development brings with it increasingly complicated and encompassing moral demands.
 This level is where individuals' self-esteems can suffer because they do not feel as though they are living up to certain expectations.
 This feeling will moderately affect one's self-esteem with an even larger effect seen when individuals believe they are becoming their dreaded selves.

-Types
+Types of self-esteems

 High

 People with a healthy level of self-esteem: